Marriage (card game)

 Marriage is a matching card game played with three decks of cards in Nepal, Bhutan, Banthara and by the Nepali diaspora.
 It is based on making sets of three matching cards of the same rank (trials), the same rank and suit (tunnels), or three consecutive cards of the same suit (sequences).
+Each player is dealt 21 cards (a fixed rule, not derived from the total number of cards), and the remaining cards form the stock pile.

 Play

 The game uses three standard 52-card decks.
 Jokers are optional; if jokers are included, they are wildcards.
 Play consists of five stages: